SeanFC/rvar/README.md

 # RVAR

-Make spatially coherent palaeoclimate gridded maps from site-based pollen reconstructions and climate model outputs using a conditioned 3D variational data assimilation method.
+Make spatially coherent palaeoclimate gridded maps by combining site-based pollen reconstructions and climate model outputs using a conditioned 3D variational data assimilation method.

 ## What this code can do
-Puts into a SQL database, clean outputs from:
+Puts into a SQL database cleaned outputs from:

 * Pollen reconstructions from Bartlein et al. (2011)
 * The 3rd round of the Palaeoclimate Modelling Intercomparison Project (PMIP3; Braconnot et al. 2012)
-* Climate Research Unit’s CL v2.0 (CRU CL 2.0; New et al. 2002) to use as a modern climate base line
+* Climate Research Unit’s CL v2.0 (CRU CL 2.0; New et al. 2002)

 This data is run through a 3D-Variational (3D-Var) data assimilator to find the best a posteriori estimate of the palaeoclimate.
-The estimate and its uncertainty is saved to the SQL database and other diagnostic quantities (such as condition number) can be output to text files.
+The estimate and its first order variance is saved to the SQL database and other diagnostic quantities (such as condition number) can be output to text files.
 The method also corrects for changes in atmospheric CO<sub>2</sub> concentration between the palaeo and reference time periods.

 ## Setup